 Hello Ala!
 You are still collaborating with Kontakt.
 Can you tell me more about this magazine?

 Kontakt was created about ten years ago by a group of friends.
 Initially, it was mainly a local newspaper for the member of the Club of Catholic Intelligentsia (Klub Inteligencji Katolickiej in Polish).
-After a few years, it gained momentum and became a voice for people identifying themselves as Catholic left-wing.
-However, Kontakt still has a hard time reaching a wider audience.
+After a few years, it gained momentum and became a voice for people identifying themselves as Catholic left-wing in Poland.
+However, Kontakt still has a hard time reaching a wider audience. catholic in poland

 What is your editorial line?